 Volunteers are the backbone of COTA’s fundraising efforts.
 COTA volunteers organize multiple special community events as well as solicit contributions from businesses, foundations and community members with COTA’s guidance.
 COTA provides assistance to community campaign teams, including online resources, fundraising event guides, templates, social media tips and one-on-one consultation and guidance.

-COTA is the nation’s only fundraising organization solely dedicated to raising life-saving dollars in honor of transplant-needy children and young adults.
+COTA is the nation’s leading fundraising organization solely dedicated to raising life-saving dollars in honor of transplant-needy children and young adults.
 100% of each contribution made to COTA in honor of our patients helps meet transplant-related expenses.
 COTA’s services are free to our families, and gifts to COTA are tax deductible to the fullest extent of the law.